BWICS/GHC2019/README.md

 # GHC2019

-Final list:
+Final list

-FIRST YEARS '22:
+FIRST YEARS '22
     * Phuong Luong [not applied for a GHC fellowship; intends double major in Computer Science and Chemistry, and possibly a minor in English;  I have taken CSCI 1101; registered for CSCI 2101 next fall.]

    * Zeynep Tuna [applied for the fellowship but I haven’t heard back as yet; intends major in Computer Science and Mathematics and minor  Economics; I took CSCI 1101 so far and requested Data Structures for next fall]